Repaired JSON will appear here...

 What types of errors can this tool fix?

 This tool fixes: single quotes → double quotes, unquoted keys → quoted keys, trailing commas → removed, JavaScript comments → removed, NaN/Infinity → null, undefined → null.
-These are the most common errors when developers accidentally write JavaScript object syntax instead of JSON.
+It also fixes LLM/AI-specific issues: markdown code wrappers (```json), Python-style booleans (True/False), Python None, unquoted string values, hexadecimal numbers, whitespace in values, multiple JSON objects, and truncated output.

 Why are single quotes invalid in JSON?